2019 NCAA Division I men's lacrosse tournament

 The 2019 NCAA Division I Men's Lacrosse Championship was the 49th annual single-elimination tournament to determine the national championship for National Collegiate Athletic Association (NCAA) Division I men's college lacrosse.
+The semifinals and finals were played at Lincoln Financial Field in Philadelphia, Pennsylvania.
 This was the last tournament played until 2021 since the 2020 tournament was cancelled due to the COVID-19 pandemic.